Hessel Gerritsz: Mapping of Australia

-Later years
+Later years and death

 Gerritsz's interest in the New World was so extensive that, unusual for a cartographer in his position, he joined on a 1628–1629 voyage to Brazil and the Caribbean.
 He contributed the maps of Joannes de Laet's (lit.
 'Description of the West Indies') published in 1630.
 Especially his map of Florida, based on French and Spanish sources, became influential; for 200 years after, Florida would be known as Tegesta as Gerritsz had named it.

-Gerritsz died in 1632 at and was buried in the on 4 September.
-Willem Jansz.
-Blaeu would take his place as cartographer of the VOC in January of the following year and Georg Marcgrave for the Dutch West India Company.
+Gerritsz died in 1632 in Amsterdam, Dutch Republic, and was buried in the Nieuwe Kerk on 4 September, aged about 50.